He allegedly murdered two neighbors. So why is the Chinese public on his side?

 A man is on the run after allegedly killing two neighbors.
 Some in China hope he will never be caught

-(CNN)Ou Jinzhong has been on the run for more than a week.
+Hong Kong (CNN)Ou Jinzhong has been on the run for more than a week.

 Accused of killing two neighbors and injuring three others, the 55-year-old villager in China's southern Fujian province is wanted by police.
 The local government has also offered cash rewards for clues to his whereabouts -- or proof of his death.